Academic Planning and Progress

 - Reserve Officers’ Training Corps

-Transferology works in conjunction with the University degree audit reporting system (DARS) to create transfer planning guides.
+Transferology works in conjunction with uAchieve, the university degree audit system, to create transfer planning guides.
 Transferology planning guides assist prospective students by providing current information about how transfer credit is applied to specific UIC undergraduate degree programs.
-Students can create Transferology accounts at http://www.transferology.com.
+Students can create Transferology accounts through the Transferology website.

 Current UIC students should contact their college advising office for information on transfer credit restrictions prior to enrolling in courses at other institutions.

-The Degree Audit and Reporting System (DARS) produces a degree audit report intended for use within the University to facilitate advisement and to monitor progress toward undergraduate program completion.
-The DARS Report identifies all components of the student’s chosen degree program, indicates how requirements have been met, and provides lists of approved courses from which the student may choose to fulfill remaining requirements.
+uAchieve produces a degree audit intended for use within the university to facilitate advisement and to monitor progress toward undergraduate program completion.
+The degree audit identifies all components of the student’s chosen degree program, indicates how requirements have been met, and provides lists of approved courses from which the student may choose to fulfill remaining requirements.

-Students should review a DARS Report each semester through DARS Web for Student and consult with an advisor each semester to select courses for the following semester.
-DARS Web is accessed through the my.UIC portal on the Degree Audit tab.
+Students should review a degree audit each semester through uAchieve and consult with an advisor each semester to select courses for the following semester.
+The uAchieve interface is accessed through the my.UIC portal on the Degree Audit tab.

 Online Catalog and Course Descriptions

-The 2015–2017 Undergraduate Catalog is online at http://www.uic.edu/ucat in html and archived formats.
+The 2021–2023 Undergraduate Catalog is online in html and PDF formats.
 The html version is updated regularly as degree programs, courses, and requirements change.
-The archived version remains static as degree programs and requirements change.
+The PDF version remains static as degree programs and requirements change.

 Planning for academic success begins early.
-To earn a degree from the University of Illinois at Chicago, students need to make thoughtful decisions about course selection each term; fulfill the degree requirements outlined by the University, college, and, if applicable, the department or school; and demonstrate competence in all courses according to University and college standards.
+To earn a degree from the University of Illinois Chicago, students need to make thoughtful decisions about course selection each term; fulfill the degree requirements outlined by the university, college, and, if applicable, the department or school; and demonstrate competence in all courses according to university and college standards.

 New students are often surprised by the transition to college academic life.
 For the first time, students are wholly responsible for their own success.
 Going to classes, doing the work, and understanding the concepts are up to the student.
 Selecting courses, meeting degree requirements, and following academic policies are the students’ responsibility.
-Asking questions, identifying problems, and seeking advice or help when necessary are a student’s prerogative.
-Students will find knowledgeable, caring faculty and advisors across campus ready to help with these and other concerns; all they have to do is ask.
+Students have the opportunity and should ask questions, identify problems, and seek advice or help when necessary.
+Students will find knowledgeable, caring faculty, advisors, and academic coaches across campus ready to help.

 Many first year students are undecided about a major.
 It is possible to be undecided and make progress toward a degree, but it requires careful planning with the help of an advisor.
 Similarly, a large number of students discover along the way that they would like to change majors.
 UIC offers a wide array of undergraduate degree programs to satisfy most academic interests.
 Students should discuss the options with an advisor before making a final decision.
 Advisors can help students identify degree programs of interest, entrance requirements, and degree requirements that have already been met.